 Studies have shown that heavy drinkers are at greater risks to develop cardiomyopathy and heart failure than non-drinkers.
 Needless to say more than half of million people die every year due to heart problems.
 Additionally, more than 700.000 people suffer from a heart attack.

 According to the Center for Disease Control, alcohol is one of the leading causes of heart problems.
-For more information about heart disease and statistics visit CDC’s website.
+For more information about heart disease and statistics visit the CDC’s website.